farazshaikh/psagents/gameshow/web/reactweb/README.md

 ## License

-[License Type] - See LICENSE file for details
+[License Type] - See LICENSE file in the top level folder or the repositorfor details